usgs/geomag-algorithms/docs/XYZ.md

 One thing that is not labeled in this figure is the angle d (see Eq.
 4), which is the difference between declination D, and a declination baseline (D<span class="c11">0</span>, or DECBAS).

-<span>Equations 4, 5, and 6 describe how to convert the horizontal components of a USGS magnetometer&rsquo;s raw data element into more standard H and D components.</span>
+Equations 4, 5, and 6 describe how to convert the horizontal components of a USGS magnetometer&rsquo;s raw data element into more standard H and D components.

-<span></span>
 [](#)[](#)<table cellpadding="0" cellspacing="0" class="c14"><tbody><tr class="c5"><td class="c10" colspan="1" rowspan="1">

 ![](images/image03.png)